 Enterhealth’s Treatment Approach for Sedative Addiction

-At Enterhealth Ranch, our team of board-certified addiction psychiatrists, physicians, neuropsychologists and other experts take a holistic approach to treating sedative addiction; combining their highly trained expertise with the latest science-based therapeutic and pharmacological techniques to help those suffering from sedative addiction regain control, sobriety and stability in their lives.
-Proven to be at least three times more effective than traditional addiction treatment programs, the Enterhealth team developed a science-based set of treatments and protocols based on the latest medical research from the National Institutes of Health identifying alcohol and drug dependency as a treatable chronic brain disease.
+At Enterhealth Ranch, our team of board-certified addiction psychiatrists, physicians, neuropsychologists and other experts take a holistic approach to treating sedative addiction; combining their highly trained expertise with the latest evicence-based therapeutic and pharmacological techniques to help those suffering from sedative addiction regain control, sobriety and stability in their lives.
+Proven to be more effective than traditional addiction treatment programs, the Enterhealth team developed an evidence-based set of treatments and protocols based on the latest medical research from the National Institutes of Health identifying alcohol and drug dependency as a treatable chronic brain disease.

 Medications Used to Reduce Cravings

 There are no medications approved by the FDA specifically to treat sedative addiction.
 However, certain medicines can be used to help sedative abusers with the anxiety with which they often struggle after they have gone through withdrawal (often a great deal more anxiety than other types of addicts face).
 Many sedative abusers began using these sedative drugs to relieve an anxiety disorder.
 Once they are removed safely in the detoxification phase of treatment, their original anxiety returns full-blown—and possibly stronger than ever—but they can no longer turn to the medicines they abused for help.
 Because of sedative toxicity to many areas of the brain, sedative abusers also seem to have significant problems with insomnia, especially early in sobriety.
 Fortunately, there are nonaddicting medications that can treat anxiety or insomnia once the withdrawal stabilization process is complete.
 These include antiseizure/antiepileptic medicines, atypical antipsychotics, antihistamines and antidepressants.